Would Everest Base Camp packing list be much different? No, actually Everest Base Camp trek packing list would be exactly the same.

-Now, let’s take a look at our hiking packing list!
+Now, let’s take a look at our packing list for Annapurna Circuit trek!

 For the coldest months of the year (November – March) I would take warmer socks.

 Comfortable, not too tight.
 So you can use them like shorts, too.
 Trekking Annapurna circuit in June I was wearing my Karrimor pants like normal pants only once, when crossing Thorang La pass at 5416 meters above sea level.
 For the rest of the time I used them with legs rolled up.